-After you pulled the root pall from the old pot, by using your fingers losing up the root ball in order to grow well in its new pot.
-If the roots ball has too much soil.
+After you pulled the root ball from the old pot, use your fingers to loosen up the root ball in order to grow well in its new pot.
+If the root ball has too much soil.
 Remove as much old soil as you can.

 Then put some new potting mix in the smaller pot to cover the bottom.
 Then place your plant in the new pot.
-Keep some empty space in the pot surface in order to accommodate the water when you water your plant without making amiss.
+Keep some empty space in the pot surface in order to accommodate the water when you water your plant without making a mess.

 Put the potting mix on the sides in order to fill the gaps.
 Gently press the soil in order to remove any air pockets in the soil and to fix the plant in its new pot firmly.

 The above steps apply to a plant moved to a smaller pot because the current pot is too big.
 But if you just want to repot your plant into a smaller pot and you know the new pot is not fitting the plant’s size, cut one-third of the roots in order to fit the smaller pot.

 Don’t worry your plant will make it in its new pot.
 Also, trim one-third of the foliage so the remaining roots are enough to feed the foliage.

 What to do after repotting your plant into a smaller pot

 After you repotted your plant into a smaller pot give it a good soak of water until the water drains through the drainage holes.

 Most potting mixes have fertilizer on them.
 So you don’t need to fertilize your plant right away after repotting.